If you are among the thousands of employees laid off or furloughed, you may be looking for a solution to your overwhelming debt.

 Although it dropped to 13.3% in August, the expectations for the rest of 2020 are less than stellar.
 If you have a mountain of debt, you may wonder if the ads for debt settlement are truthful about its benefits, or you may be considering whether it’s time to bite the bullet and declare bankruptcy.

 Before making any decisions, give me a call.
-At the Law Office of Terrence Fantauzzi, I focus on debt relief and have helped my clients deal with their debt burden and move forward with the rest of their lives for more than 10 years.
+At the Law Offices of Terrence Fantauzzi, I focus on debt relief and have helped my clients deal with their debt burden and move forward with the rest of their lives for more than 10 years.
 I can help you determine whether a debt settlement plan is more beneficial than Chapter 13 or Chapter 7.

 Debt Settlement vs. Bankruptcy